chasemuss/Avenon/World Mythology.md

 | ------- | ------------ | ------------ |
 | North   | Lawful Evil  | Lawful Good  |
 | South   | Chaotic Good | Chaotic Evil |

+The influence of these four rifts was felt across the material plane, and the gods that reside in the realms that they connected to began to exert their influence over the Material Plane.

 ---
 # Appendices